WCF Cocoa Livelihoods Program

 Program Accomplishments to Date:

-- Marketing efficiency is improved: 36 farmer organizations, with over 12,500 members, to date trained in good governance practices, financial recordkeeping, expansion of membership, and strengthening commercial relationships.
-These farmer groups are seeing significant growth in membership and increase partnerships with input suppliers & cocoa buyers.
+- Marketing efficiency is improved: 36 farmer organizations, with over 12,500 members, to date trained in good governance practices, financial record keeping, expansion of membership, and strengthening commercial relationships.
+These farmer groups are seeing significant growth in membership and an increase in partnerships with input suppliers & cocoa buyers.

 - Cocoa production efficiency and quality are improved at the farm level: over 106,000 farmers have been trained in good agricultural practices and farm management skills; and have increased access to improved cocoa varieties and quality agro-inputs.
 These foundational trainings & services will contribute to significant yield gains above the average 400 kg/hectare of the cocoa smallholder.